LuckyResistor/ReadSGP30/README.md

 A simple command line tool for Raspberry-Pi to read the values from an SGP30 sensor over the I2C bus.

-## Usage
+## Basic Usage

 There are a number of arguments you can use:

 ```
 $ read_sgp30 -h
 Usage: read_sgp30 [arguments]
- -h|--help   Display this help.
+ -h --help    Display this help.
+ -v --version Display the application version.
  -r           Read the measurements (default).
  -i           Initialize the measurements.
  -t           Perform a measurement test.
  -s           Read serial number.
- -z          Reset the sensor.
+ -z           Reset the sensor (and other sensors on the same bus!).
+ -xs          Store the iAQ baseline.
+ -xr          Restore the iAQ baseline.
  -b0 -b1      Select the bus.
 1 is the default.
  -d           Show debugging messages.
 ```

 If you call the command, you will get JSON output: